mcox53/portfolio-website-jekyll/menu/about.md

 * Add link to Independent study tag here once tagging system is implemented :(

-### Parts of this website are still being developed and certain functionality many not be available yet :(
+### Parts of this website are still being developed and certain functionality many not be available yet... :(

 This website was built using the following tools:
 - Built using [Jekyll](https://jekyllrb.com/).